 4. Denture Fractures or Breaks

 If your dentures have dents or cracks this can lead to other injuries in your mouth.
-Food may get impacted that you may not be able to remove and lead to bad breath.
+Impacted food may that is hard to remove can lead to bad breath.
 Be sure to check for any fractures in your dentures while you clean them.
 If you see anything that concerns you, please give us a call.

 Dentures are an excellent solution for missing teeth.
 However, they must be properly fitting to enjoy their benefits.
 You don’t have to live with denture pain.
 We can adjust your dentures to fit perfectly so they are comfortable again.
 Please contact us or request an appointment today for denture refitting.